Greenhouses

 Climate and Insulation: What to Expect by Region

+Your local climate will greatly influence both the type of greenhouse you choose and the long-term costs.
 If you’re in a colder USDA zone (Zone 5 or lower), your greenhouse will need specific upgrades to maintain growing temperatures and prevent heat loss.

 Essential Upgrades: